 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

-(WordPress Settings – Discussion Settings)
+(Global Settings – Discussion Settings Section)

 Permalinks allow you to publish posts with SEO-friendly URLs …

 Here are some of the ways site’s permalinks can be configured …

 (Configuring post permalinks)

 We have created a detailed tutorial on using permalinks here: How To Set Up WordPress Permalinks